mgagcode/tmi_scripts/docs/source/tmi_prodplan.rst

 Proposal
 ********

+All of these naming conventions, versions, will end up in the results file, in that way, you precisely know by which scripts, programs, and methods a test was done.

 Product naming

 * P###mm

   * ### => 000, 001, etc, represents a class of product
   * mm => 00, 01, etc, model or version of the product

+* In a spreadsheet (or other tool) keep a list of P### that correspond to internal project names, or actual BOM numbers, etc.

 Test Script naming